Click here for information about requirements and the application process.

 It is preferred that reporting interns have a car available for their use during the internship, but exceptions can be made and reporting interns must have valid driver's license.
 All interns must provide their own transportation to and from work.

-Final selections will be made and e-mail notifications will be sent by Nov.
+For the 2019 Newsroom Summer Internship application, final selections will be made and e-mail notifications will be sent by Nov.
 30, 2018.

 Send an e-mail to email@example.com, but be warned that if you ask a question that has been covered here, it will count against you!